materiaraiding/materiaraiding-old/tea.md

 - The shared sentence and no debuffs will stack on the left.
 - The aggravated assaults hang around on the right, out of harm's way.

-Once Perfect Alexander finishes the long Fate Calibration Alpha cast, simply stay in your spot while handling the 2 sets of stillness or motion while all the debuffs resolve.
+Once Perfect Alexander finishes the long Fate Calibration Alpha cast, he becomes untargetable.
+Simply stay in your spot while handling the 2 sets of stillness or motion while all the debuffs resolve.

 Perfect Alexander becomes targetable again and will cast **Ordained Capital Punishment** on the highest emnity player (which should be the MT) - this is a triple-hit tankbuster.
 Then, Perfect Alexander follows with **Ordained Punishment**, which is a single heavy tankbuster that leaves a **Physical Vulnerability Up**.